-- 1. Read this manual and any other training guides that will be given to you before going to the polls.
-Election Officer Training is limited in time so it is ultimately up to you to prepare yourself for working at your polling location. - 2.
-If you are working during the Excused, In-Person Absentee Voting period (6-day), or the No Excuse, In-Person Absentee Voting Period (3-day), you will be told where and when you will need to be there.
-During this time, remember, all regular election laws apply.
+1. Read this manual and any other training guides that will be given to you before going to the polls.
+Election Officer Training is limited in time so it is ultimately up to you to prepare yourself for working at your polling location.